9 Ways to Fix App Switcher Not Working in iOS 26 on iPhone/iPad

 9. Restore Your Device

-• To get going, connect your iPhone/iPad to your Mac or Windows PC using a supported cable > hit the Back Up Now option.
+• To get going, connect your iPhone/iPad to your Mac or Windows PC using a supported cable > and hit the Back Up Now option.

 • Once the backup is down, hit the Restore iPhone/iPad and confirm.